Skip to main contentEnter

 The capacity exists.
 The question is whether Rachel Reeves will provide the stability needed to unlock it - or whether Suffolk's projects remain frozen by prolonged policy uncertainty.

-It cost us ~£87 to produce this article
+It cost us ~£87 to cover this story

 by